 Franklin half dollars have value, as each coin is 90% silver and contains about one-third of an ounce of the precious metal.
-Soon even the youngest Franklin halves struck in 1963, the last year of the series, will be fifty years old.
+Now in 2013 the youngest Franklin halves struck in 1963, the last year of the series, are over fifty years old.

-The Franklin half dollar, which was struck for 16 years (1948 - 1963), has the shortest duration of any modern series.
+The Franklin half dollar, which was struck for 16 years (1948 - 1963, following the Walking Liberty half dollar and preceding the John F. Kennedy half dollar), has the shortest duration of any modern series, and began almost exactly one century after the start of production of the tiniest US coins, the one dollar gold coins that were struck beginning in 1849.
 Proof Franklin halves were not struck in the first two years of the series (as no proof coins at all were struck by the US Mint during the years 1943 - 1949), so the Franklin half proofs span the period 1950 - 1963.
-In the proof run, the earliest dates have the highest value, so the 1950 is the most valuable, followed by the 1951, and so on down the line until prices equalize for the 1962 - 1963 issues that each have the same or close to the same value.
+In the proof run, the earliest dates have the highest value, so the 1950 is the most valuable, followed by the 1951, and so on down the line until prices equalize for the 1962 - 1963 issues that both have the same or close to the same value.

 Although he was never president, Ben Franklin did have a large role in the early history of the USA, signed the Declaration of Independence, and made many contributions to society during his life.